mahmoodhamdi/awesome_notifications_guide/README.md

 - 📱 Create basic notifications with title and body
 - 🖼️ Display notifications with large icons and big pictures
 - ⏰ Schedule notifications
+- 🕑 Schedule notifications using a custom dialog
 - 🎯 Handle notification actions and responses
 - 🔄 Background task execution
 - 🎨 Customizable notification layouts